Protocol Specification

 3.1 Distribution Architecture

-The 1.25 trillion GX supply is allocated across five channels:
+The 1.25 trillion GX supply is allocated across six channels:

 | Category | Share of Total Supply | GX Units |